swimos/swimos-docs/src/_java-server/introspection.md

 Two types of meta node are now available for downlinking:

-- The `swim:meta:mesh` node, which provides server wide meta details.
+- The `swim:meta:host` node, which provides server wide meta details.

 - The `swim:meta:node/{node_uri}` nodes, which provide node specific meta details.